wxyz-abcd/node-haxball/README.md

 <h2 id="docs">📰 Mini-Documentation</h2>

+- Library constructor(object, config): Initializes the library with given parameters.
+This constructor is only for browsers & custom environments.
+  - object: These are objects/functions that directly affect the core functionalities.
+You should usually pass "document.window" here, because most of these objects reside there.
+    - setTimeout, clearTimeout, setInterval, clearInterval, requestAnimationFrame, cancelAnimationFrame,  (if you are on a custom environment such as NW.js or Electron, these functions should be binded to browser's window object before being passed on.)
+    - console, performance, crypto,  (browser's window object should have these objects as well.)
+    - RTCPeerConnection, RTCIceCandidate, RTCSessionDescription, WebSocket, XMLHttpRequest,  (these classes are used by Haxball for communication, browser's window object should have these classes as well.)
+    - EventEmitter, inherits,  (use polyfills for these.)
+    - JSON5, pako.
+(These are two external libraries required by Haxball.)
+  - config: Custom configuration.
+Valid object keys are;
+    - WebSocketChangeOriginAllowed: true/false. browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us. if WebSocketChangeOriginAllowed is true, we do not need a proxy server. (we can do that in NW.js, for example)
+    - WebSocketProxyUrl: proxy websocket url address to use when trying to create or join a room. should end with a "/".
+Is appended "host" or "client" at the end while being used.
+Defaults to: "wss://p2p.haxball.com/" for host and "wss://p2p2.haxball.com/" for client.
+    - HttpProxyUrl: proxy http url address to use when trying to create or join a room. should end with a "/".
+Is appended "host" or "client" at the end while being used.
+Defaults to: "https://www.haxball.com/rs/".

 - Utils: Some static utility functions.

   - generateAuthKey(): generates a new player_auth_key. you should store it and use it later if you want to be recognized in Haxball rooms. (use it in Haxball _constructor_) (returns Promise(CryptoKeyPair))